A couple of weeks ago, my wife and I binge-watched Season 4 of The Chosen.

 Galatians 5:19-21

-By all means, don’t take my word for this even for a second.
+By all means, don’t take my word on this even for a second.
 Simply back-burner the issue of healing itself for a bit.
 Then carefully listen to each side while focusing on the tone of their words, their attitudes, and their demeanor — their spirit, if you will — rather than the actual content of their message.
 Then ask these 2 crucial questions:

-• Which side sounds more like Jesus?
+- Which side sounds more like Jesus?

-• Which side is exhibiting the fruit of the Spirit?
+- Which side is exhibiting the fruit of the Spirit?

 If the embedded link here doesn’t work, click here to view it on YouTube.